LAKAMA LUXURY TRAVEL

 The different types of yacht vessels

 While experiences are similar on yacht style cruises, the type of vessel can be quite different.
 The best one for you is really based on your style and needs.
-Here are the main types.
+Here are the main types:

 Private Yacht Charters